privacygmail cleanupemail security

 7. What happens if I delete my account?

-• Retention for backups (30 days maximum) = acceptable
+• Retention for backups (30 days max) = acceptable

 • Indefinite retention or vague = very concerning